Newell, Queensland: Education

-There are no schools in Newell, but there are primary and secondary schools in neighbouring Mossman so the south-west.
+There are no schools in Newell.
+The nearest government primary and secondary schools are Mossman State School and Mossman State High School, both in neighbouring Mossman to the south-west.

 Amenities

 Despite its name, the Mossman Golf Course is located in Newell on the north-east corner of the Mossman Daintree Road and Newell Road (16.4317°S 145.3927°E).